ScratchAddons/website-v2/content/docs/develop/getting-started/creating-an-addon.md

 - `scratchstats`
 - `tutorials-button`

-Open the `addons.json` file in the `addons` folder, insert a new addon ID near the bottom of the file but above the `// NEW ADDONS ABOVE THIS ↑↑` line, then create a sub-folder with the same name.
+Open the `addons.json` file in the `addons` folder, insert a new addon ID above the `// NEW ADDONS ABOVE THIS ↑↑` line near the bottom of the file, then create a sub-folder with the same name.

 ## The addon manifest
 Each addon has it's own [manifest](/docs/reference/addon-manifest/) that handles how it is displayed on the settings page, any settings the addon may have, which userscripts or userstyles to run and where to run them.